Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch reports that based on its aggregation of the latest postcode level ATO data released for financial year 2022, Strathalbyn Surrounds had a median income among taxpayers of $44,761 with an average level of $55,830.
-These figures are lower than national averages which stood at $46,889 and $56,582 respectively for Rest of SA during the same period.
-Considering Wage Price Index growth of 10.83% since financial year 2022, current estimates suggest approximately $49,609 (median) and $61,876 (average) as of March 2025 for Strathalbyn Surrounds.
-Census data indicates that household, family, and personal incomes in Strathalbyn Surrounds rank modestly, between the 28th and 35th percentiles.
-Income analysis shows that the $1,500 - $2,999 earnings band captures 32.1% of the community (2,753 individuals), which is similar to the broader area where 27.5% occupy this bracket.
-Housing costs are manageable with 86.9% retained, but disposable income sits below average at the 38th percentile.
-The area's SEIFA income ranking places it in the 5th decile.
+AreaSearch aggregated latest postcode level ATO data released for financial year 2022.
+Strathalbyn Surrounds had a median income among taxpayers of $44,761 and an average income of $55,830.
+These figures are lower than the national averages of $46,889 and $56,582 respectively for Rest of SA.
+Based on Wage Price Index growth of 12.83% since financial year 2022, estimated median income as of September 2025 is approximately $50,504, with average income estimated at $62,993.
+Census data shows household, family and personal incomes rank modestly in Strathalbyn Surrounds, between the 28th and 35th percentiles.
+Income analysis reveals that 32.1% of individuals (2,763 people) earn between $1,500 - $2,999 annually, similar to the broader area where 27.5% fall into this bracket.
+Housing costs are manageable with 86.9% retained, but disposable income ranks at the 38th percentile and the area's SEIFA income ranking places it in the fifth decile.

 Frequently Asked Questions - Income